-The autonomic nervous system plays a major role in the regulation of cardiac and vascular function.
+The autonomic nervous system plays a major role in regulating cardiac and vascular function.
 Parasympathetic (vagal) nerves leave the vagal nuclei within the medulla as preganglionic efferent vagal fibers.
 These preganglionic efferent fibers are relatively long and do not synapse until they reach their target organ (e.g., the heart).
-The preganglionic fibers synapse within small ganglia located near the target tissue (e.g., the sinoatrial node) and release the neurotransmitter acetylcholine (ACh), which binds to nicotinic receptors causing depolarization and action potential generation in the short postganglionic vagal fibers that synapse at the target cells (see the following figure).
-The neurotransmitter released by these postganglionic fibers at the target tissue is also ACh and it binds to muscarinic receptors.
+The preganglionic fibers synapse within small ganglia near the target tissue (e.g., the sinoatrial node), where they release the neurotransmitter acetylcholine (ACh).
+ACh binds to nicotinic receptors, causing depolarization and action potential generation in the short postganglionic vagal fibers that synapse at the target cells (see figure).
+The neurotransmitter released by these postganglionic fibers at the target tissue is also ACh, and it binds to muscarinic receptors.

 The second figure additionally shows the existence of postganglionic sympathetic cholinergic fibers that innervate sweat glands and vessels.
 The sympathetic cholinergic postganglionic nerves release ACh, which binds to muscarinic receptors.
 Sympathetic cholinergic nerves also innervate skeletal muscle arteries in some species (dogs and cats, but not humans).
 There are also postganglionic sympathetic dopaminergic nerves that release dopamine, which binds to dopaminergic receptors in the kidneys.
-Finally, there are preganglionic sympathetic nerves that synapse in the adrenal medulla glands and release ACh that stimulates the production and release of catecholamines (epinephrine primarily, norepinephrine secondarily).
+Finally, preganglionic sympathetic nerves to the adrenal medulla glands release ACh that stimulates the production and release of catecholamines (epinephrine primarily, norepinephrine secondarily).

 Activation of sympathetic adrenergic nerves to the heart releases norepinephrine that binds to adrenergic receptors (primarily beta-adrenoceptors), which increases heart rate (positive chronotropy), contractility (positive inotropy) and velocity of electrical impulse conduction (positive dromotropy).
 Together, these changes increase cardiac output and arterial blood pressure.
-Sympathetic adrenergic activation also constricts blood vessels, through the actions of norepinephrine binding to alpha-adrenoceptors.
+Sympathetic adrenergic activation also constricts blood vessels through the actions of norepinephrine binding to alpha-adrenoceptors.
 This increases arterial blood pressure.
-In contrast, activation of vagal efferent nerves depress heart function through the effects of ACh binding to muscarinic receptors.
+In contrast, activation of vagal efferent nerves depresses heart function through the effects of ACh binding to muscarinic receptors.
 Except for a few specific organs, there is little or no vagal innervation of blood vessels.
 Therefore, the cardiovascular effects of vagal activation are primarily mediated through the heart, whereas sympathetic activation affects both the heart and vasculature.
 Sympathetic cholinergic activation releases ACh that binds to muscarinic receptors, which stimulates sweating and dilates arteries in the skin.
-Some species, such as cats and dogs (but not humans) have sympathetic cholinergic innervation of skeletal muscle arteries.
-Their activation during exercise or the "defense reaction" causes vasodilation.
+Activation of sympathetic cholinergic nerves to skeletal muscle arteries during exercise or the "defense reaction" causes vasodilation in some species.
 Sympathetic dopaminergic activation to the kidneys dilates renal vessels through dopamine binding to dopaminergic receptors.
 This increases renal blood flow and renal glomerular filtration.
-Finally, the preganglionic sympathetic nerves that synapse in the adrenal glands stimulate catecholamine release that circulates in the blood to affect the heart, blood vessels and other organs by binding to adrenergic receptors.
+Finally, the preganglionic sympathetic nerves that synapse in the adrenal glands stimulate catecholamine release that circulates in the blood to impact the heart, blood vessels and other organs by binding to adrenergic receptors.

 It is important to note that under basal, resting conditions, vagal and sympathetic adrenergic nerves are tonically active.
-In the heart, because vagal influences override sympathetic effects, there is resting vagal tone that is responsible for maintaining a low resting heart rate.
-In contrast, most blood vessels, which have little or no vagal innervation, are dominated by sympathetic adrenergic influences at rest giving rise to what is termed " sympathetic vascular tone."
+In the heart because vagal influences override sympathetic effects, there is a resting vagal tone that maintains a low-resting heart rate.
+In contrast, most blood vessels, which have little or no vagal innervation, are dominated by sympathetic adrenergic influences at rest, giving rise to what is termed "sympathetic vascular tone."
 Therefore, blocking ganglionic neurotransmission by a ganglionic blocker removes vagal tone on the heart and sympathetic vascular tone.